waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Next Battle Action Advisor Agent Notes
 - The `next_battle_action_advisor_agent` can occasionally provide suboptimal or incorrect advice (e.g., suggesting Leech Seed on an already seeded Pokémon on Turn 10866).
 Always critically evaluate its suggestions, especially in complex or multi-turn scenarios.
 - Stun Spore (Grass-type status) failed against Slowpoke (Water/Psychic) on Route 25.
 This is the third observed failure against a non-Grass type, previously failing against Mankey (Fighting) and Ekans (Poison).

+- 'Fully paralyzed' status: Observed Wigglytuff take no damage one turn when 'fully paralyzed' was announced (Turn 10939), but damage was applied on subsequent Thundershock (Turn 10940).
+This interaction needs more observation.
+'Fully paralyzed' prevents movement, not necessarily damage.